Australian Open to have 10-point tiebreakers in deciding set

-MELBOURNE, Australia (AP) - The Australian Open in January will play a 10-point tiebreaker in deciding sets, no longer playing advantage in the final sets.
+MELBOURNE, Australia (AP) - The Australian Open in January will play a 10-point tiebreaker in deciding sets, joining Wimbledon and the U.S. Open in using tiebreakers to avoid long matches.

 Australian Open tournament director Craig Tiley says "we asked the players - both past and present, commentators, agents and TV analysts - whether they wanted to play an advantage final set or not, and went from there.